Mental Health Facilities Butler County, PA

 Va Butler Healthcare Center Mental Health Services

-Va Butler Healthcare Center Mental Health Services is a mental health treatment clinic in Butler County, Pennsylvania, located at 353 North Duffy Road, 16001 zip code.
+Va Butler Healthcare Center Mental Health Services is a mental health treatment center in Butler County, PA, located at 353 North Duffy Road, 16001 zip code area.
 Va Butler Healthcare Center Mental Health Services provides outpatient treatment.
-Va Butler Healthcare Center Mental Health Services provides behavior modification, dialectical behavior therapy and activity therapy to adults, seniors 65 or older and young adults.
-Va Butler Healthcare Center Mental Health Services also supports people with traumatic brain injury, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
-Additional services provided by Va Butler Healthcare Center Mental Health Services consist of case management, education services and chronic disease/illness management.
+Va Butler Healthcare Center Mental Health Services offers individual psychotherapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Va Butler Healthcare Center Mental Health Services also supports veterans, people with serious mental illness and people with traumatic brain injury.
+Additional services at Va Butler Healthcare Center Mental Health Services consist of education services, illness management and recovery and mentoring/peer support/consumer-run services.

 Learn More